AZProductions/Kookaburra/README.md

 ## [⏱ Get started](https://azproductions.github.io/Kookaburra/tutorials/creating%20your%20first%20program/)
-We strongly recommend that you read the [**first tutorial**](https://azproductions.github.io/Kookaburra/tutorials/creating%20your%20first%20program/) before starting.
+We strongly recommend that you read [**The complete guide of Kookaburra**](https://github.com/AZProductions/Kookaburra/blob/main/resources/The%20complete%20guide%20of%20Kookaburra.md) before starting.
 In the CLI you can type the command ```help``` to list all the possible commands with explanation.
 You can also [***watch the full tutorial***](https://www.youtube.com/watch?v=ou1rCcN5wEQ), but since it is outdated and not supported in the newer versions of Kookaburra we discourage it.

 ## 🔐 Security
 When downloading Kookaburra, you can chose between getting it from the Microsoft Store or downloading it via GitHub.
 On Linux you can download it via GitHub using [***Curl***](https://curl.se/) or [***Wget***](http://www.gnu.org/software/wget/).
 On Windows open your favourite browser and head over to 'https://www.github.com/AZProductions/Kookaburra/releases' or 'https://www.github.com/AZProductions/Kookaburra/releases/latest' to download the latest stable build.
 Click on the little dropdown icon and download the most suitable version for your computer.